Mimosa-Development-Team/mimosa-frontend/README.md

 ** PRODUCTION **

-1. Register or signin to `https://orcid.org/signin`.
+1. Register or signin to `https://orcid.org/signin`. <br />
 ![alt text](./files/orcid-sandbox-registration.png)
 2. Verify your registered email.
 3. Open your account and select Developer tools under your Profile Menu.
-4. Click on `Register for the free ORCID public API` button, check consent and continue to fill up the forms.
+4. Click on `Register for the free ORCID public API` button, check consent and continue to fill up the forms.<br />
 ![alt text](./files/register-pa.png)
 5. Put http://localhost:3000 on `Redirect URIs` field.
-You can add multiple URIs.
+You can add multiple URIs.<br />
 ![alt text](./files/forms.png)
 6. Click the save file icon.
-7. Open again the Developer tools under your Profile Menu and select the public API you created.
+7. Open again the Developer tools under your Profile Menu and select the public API you created.<br />
 ![alt text](./files/developer-tools.png)
 8. If you'll use it on your local.
 Select the http://localhost:3000 on Redirect URIs selection.
 Copy the Authorize Request url ex: `https://orcid.org/oauth/authorize?client_id=APP-8Q07DBUYRUB23UPV&response_type=code&scope=/authenticate&redirect_uri=http://localhost:3000`
 9. Open and edit .env file in project directory and paste the Authorize Request url to `REACT_APP_ORCID=` and save.
 Example below: